 - 1.1 Council constitutions provide a framework within which people can understand their own responsibilities, and the responsibilities of others.
 They allow decision-making, within a democratically elected body, to be consistent, accountable and transparent.
-They facilitate strong, effective relationships. - 1.2 The Committee is being asked to consider the proposed changes to the Council's Constitution ahead of submission for final approval and adoption by the meeting of Full Council, scheduled for 21 May 2024.
+They facilitate strong, effective relationships. - 1.2 This report sets out proposed amendments to the Council's Constitution and asks Full Council, following consideration by Council Business Management Committee on 7 May 2024, to approve the changes.